kroitor/gjk.c/README.md

 ### Adding 3rd Dimension

-A careful reader might have already noticed a pattern of how the algorithm actually works.
+A careful reader might have already noticed a pattern in the algorithm...

 ![Simplices in various spaces](https://cloud.githubusercontent.com/assets/1294454/22039058/c30ea898-dd0e-11e6-8e15-62a5b612036d.jpg "Simplices in various spaces")